 Market Risk.
-The value of the securities in which a Portfolio invests may go up or down in response to the prospects of individual companies, particular industry sectors or governments and/or such factors as general economic conditions, political or regulatory developments, changes in interest rates, perceived desirability of equity securities relative to other investments, exchange trading suspensions and closures and public health risks.
-These risks may be magnified if certain social, political, economic and other conditions and events (such as natural disasters, epidemics and pandemics, terrorism, conflicts and social unrest) adversely impact the global economy; in these and other circumstances, such events or developments might affect companies world-wide.
+The value of the securities in which a Portfolio invests may fluctuate in response to the prospects of individual companies, particular industry sectors or governments and/or such factors as general economic conditions, political or regulatory developments, changes in interest rates, perceived desirability of equity securities relative to other investments, exchange trading suspensions and closures and public health risks.
+These risks may be magnified if certain social, political, economic and other conditions and events (such as wars, natural disasters, epidemics and pandemics, terrorism, conflicts, recessions, inflation/deflation, supply chain disruptions and social unrest) adversely impact the global economy; in these and other circumstances, such events or developments might affect companies world-wide.
 Price changes may be temporary or last for extended periods.
-A Portfolio's investments may be over-weighted from time to time in one or more industry sectors, which will increase the Portfolio's exposure to risk of loss from adverse developments affecting those sectors.
+A Portfolio's investments may be overweighted from time to time in one or more industry sectors, which will increase the Portfolio's exposure to risk of loss from adverse developments affecting those sectors.

 Currency Risk.
 Investments in foreign currencies are subject to the risk that those currencies will decline in value relative to the U.S. dollar or, in the case of hedged positions, that the U.S. dollar will decline relative to the currency being hedged.
 Currency exchange rates may experience steady or sudden fluctuation over short periods of time.
 A decline in the value of foreign currencies relative to the U.S. dollar will reduce the value of securities held by a Portfolio and denominated in those currencies.
-A Portfolio may seek to reduce currency risk by hedging part or all of its exposure to various foreign currencies, although a Portfolio generally does not hedge foreign currency exposure; however, if such hedging techniques are employed, there is no assurance that they will be successful.

 Chinese Currency Risk.
-Foreign currencies may experience steady or sudden devaluation relative to the U.S. dollar, adversely affecting the value of the Portfolio's investments.
+Foreign currencies may experience steady or sudden devaluation relative to the U.S. dollar, adversely affecting the value of a Portfolio's investments.
 Because the Portfolio's net asset value is determined on the basis of U.S. dollars, if the local currency of a foreign market depreciates against the U.S. dollar, you may lose money even if the foreign market prices of the Portfolio's holdings rise.
-The value of China's currency, the RMB may be subject to a high degree of fluctuation due to, among other things, changes in interest rates, the effects of monetary policies issued by the People's Republic of China, the United States, foreign governments, central banks or supranational entities, the imposition of currency controls or other national or global political or economic developments.
+The value of China's currency, the RMB may be subject to a high degree of fluctuation due to, among other things, changes in interest rates, the effects of monetary policies issued by the People's Republic of China, the ("PRC"), United States, foreign governments, central banks or supranational entities, the imposition of currency controls or other national or global political or economic developments.
 The RMB is currently not a freely convertible currency.
 The Chinese government places strict regulations on the RMB and sets the value of the RMB to levels dependent on the value of the U.S. dollar.
 The Chinese government's imposition of restrictions on the repatriation of RMB out of the PRC may limit the depth of the offshore RMB market and reduce the liquidity of the Fund's investments.
 The international community has requested that China ease its restrictions on currency exchange, but it is unclear whether the Chinese government will change its policy.
-These restrictions may adversely affect the Portfolio and its investments.
+These restrictions may adversely affect a Portfolio and its investments.